 Carmen Miranda was born in a northern Portuguese village this day in 1909.
-When she was still a baby, her parents emigrated to Brazil though, and settled in Rio de Janeiro where her father opened up a barber shop.
+When she was still a baby, her parents emigrated to Brazil and settled in Rio de Janeiro where her father opened up a barbershop.
 Before Carmen Miranda was discovered as a singer, she worked in a tie shop and then in a boutique where she learned to make hats.
-By 1946 though she was Hollywood's highest-paid entertainer, and top female tax payer in the United States.
+By 1946 she was Hollywood's highest-paid entertainer and the highest female taxpayer in the United States.

 Miranda was nicknamed The Brazilian Bombshell, and was renowned for her sexy samba moves, her huge platforms and her enormous fruity hats.
-We were wondering what drink we should be quaffing tonight in remembrance of Miranda, and decided that Fruits of the Forest contained a great deal of hear headdress, so might be a good one to at least start off with.
+We wondered what drink we should be quaffing in remembrance of Miranda and decided that Fruits of the Forest reflected one of her headdresses, so might be a good one to at least kick off with.

 The anniversary of Princess Margaret's Death

 The original bad girl princess, Princess Margaret died on 9th February 2002, after a life dominated by an awe-inspiring consumption of nicotine and alcohol.

 How awe-inspiring?
 Well...
 The Princess was the patron of the Girl Guides Association.
 In anticipation of her visits, the Guides had to keep a bottle of Famous Grouse scotch whisky on hand, with one Guide tasked with following her around the room holding an ashtray.
 Clearly, the lady had style.
 During and after her marriage to the photographer Anthony Armstrong-Jones she was an icon of the British 60s, hanging out with friends including Mick Jagger and Peter Sellers, and partying like a demon on the private island of Mustique.